alexemmas/my-cv/index.md

 ## Profile

-After completing my A-Level studies I am now looking for entry-level opportunities in Software Engineering and Cyber Security.
+After completing my A-Level studies I am now looking for entry-level opportunities in Software Engineering, DevOps and Cyber Security.
 I am a proactive self-learner, eager to explore and understand new concepts and their practical applications; I learn quickly and problem-solve independently.

 ## Personal Strengths